MikhailSpirin/fcc-product-landing-page/README.md

-# FreCodeCamp - Product Landing Page
+# FreeCodeCamp - Product Landing Page

 ### Uses asset from Awsome Fonts (svg from pack + icons used straigt in html) (purpose to test both ways only)